 Truncated Distribution / Truncated Normal Distribution

-Probability Distributions > Truncated Normal Distribution.
+Probability Distributions > Truncated Distribution

-What is a Truncated Distribution?
+What is a truncated distribution?

 A truncated distribution has its domain (the x-values) restricted to a certain range of values.
 For example, you might restrict your x-values to between 0 and 100, written in math terminology as {0 > x > 100}.
+There are several types of truncated distributions:

 • Truncated from above: high values of x are cut off so your range is from negative infinity to some maximum value of x {-∞,xmax}.